NUS1996/NUS1996/README.md

 ## Summary
-👩‍💻 I'm currently looking for a job as a data scientist in the UK.
+👩‍💻 I'm currently looking for a job as either a Data Analyst/Data Scientist in the UK.